2016 Kumamoto earthquakes: April 16 mainshock

 At 01:25 JST on April 16 (16:25 UTC, April 15), a 7.0 magnitude earthquake, under Higashi Ward of Kumamoto City, occurred as the result of strike-slip faulting at shallow depth.
 Significant additional damage occurred in those areas of Kumamoto Prefecture recovering from the April 14 earthquake, with strong tremors and damage also recorded as far east as Beppu in Ōita Prefecture.
 It was also felt as far away as Busan, South Korea, with an intensity of MMI III.
+Like the foreshock, this earthquake caused JMA seismic intensity 7 shaking.
 A tsunami advisory was issued at 01:27 JST for areas along the Ariake Sea and Yatsushiro Sea, with the wave height forecast at 0.2 to 1 m, but was lifted less than an hour later at 02:14 JST.